 Dental Implant Cost?

 “How much are dental implants?” is often the opening question patients ask us when they’re thinking about these treatments.
 You may already know that dental implants are not a low-cost solution.
 Prices begin from £2,500 for each tooth.
 But there are misconceptions about the cost of dental implants.
 Gaining understanding of these may help you realise that they do not cost quite as much as you first think.

 For starters, each tooth that’s missing doesn’t require its own new dental implant.
 We can apply a technique known as a dental implant bridge to bring the cost down for you.
-This is where only one dental implant is used to support a three-tooth porcelain crown.
-The crown fits onto that one dental implant.
-Therefore, one dental implant can replace three teeth.
+For example, for a gap of three missing teeth, two dental implants are placed to support a three-unit bridge.
+Therefore, two dental implants can replace three teeth.

 More about Dental Implants

 Made of porcelain, dental implants may well last longer than the healthy teeth you still have.
 Like your natural teeth, the better you care for them, the longer they will last.
 They’ll actually last a lifetime if you treat them as you should your natural teeth.

 There’s not a minimum or maximum age.
 That said, we don’t recommend people under the age of 18 have implants.
 This is because their jaw and bone tissue is still developing.
 By the same measure, although there’s not a maximum age, a leading factor that will determine your suitability for dental implants is the condition of your gums and jawbone.